EllaBrands/stanDev/Developer-Process.md

     > make test-distributions
     > make test-models

-If these tests do not pass on your local machine, the pull request won't be accepted.
-Passing these tests do not guarantee that the pull request will be merged.
+Passing these tests does not guarantee that the pull request will be accepted and merged.
 It will first go through code review and then be tested on the integration server.

 #### 5.2  Steps for Pull Requests